Learn about Azure Security Center, its key capabilities, and how it works.

 Click the Recommendations tile for a list of recommendations.
 Click each recommendation to view additional information or to take action to resolve the issue.

 The Resource security health tile shows the overall security posture of the environment by resource type, including VMs, web applications, and other resources.

 Select a resource type on the Resource security health tile to view more information, including a list of any potential security vulnerabilities that have been identified.
-(Virtual machines is selected in the example below.)
+(Compute is selected in the example below.)

 Security Center automatically collects, analyzes, and integrates log data from your Azure resources, the network, and partner solutions like antimalware programs and firewalls.
 When threats are detected, a security alert is created.
 Examples include detection of: